fruition/drupalrfp/README.md

 Are you new to the RFP drafting process?
 Read over our RFP Checklist.
 Then, download our sample RFP templates, which were created specifically for Federal, State, and Local Municipalities.

+##Shameless sales pitch
+Can't wait to get an RFP out?
+Do you need quick Drupal support?
+Learn more about our [Drupal development services](https://fruition.net/service/drupal/), support, architecture and hosting services.

+© Fruition Growth, LLC.